-In July, food co-ops collectively raised $77,000 for NFSN through our national grocery cooperative, National Co+op Grocers,* a total which included donations from some of our natural and organic industry partners.
+In July of 2019, food co-ops collectively raised $77,000 for NFSN through our national grocery cooperative, National Co+op Grocers,* a total which included donations from some of our natural and organic industry partners.
 Our donation is specifically earmarked to help NFSN in their efforts to advance racial and social equity within the farm to school movement.

 Working Together to Grow Healthy Communities

 Just like shopping at the co-op helps to teach kids about where food comes from and how great food tastes when it’s fresh from the farm, school gardens are an invaluable resource for growing healthy communities.
 Join us in supporting the farm to school movement in your community, the benefits are bountiful!